 In 366 lunar orbits there are 10,000 days.

-Annoted in the graphic above, the Tikal-Tiwanaku relationship (the same two coordinates tikgp-pupup) also expresses the ratio of eclipse nodal intervals per lunar orbit turn (et), again a precise ratio.
-The Newark-Pachacamac relationship redundantly expresses the et constant, as illustrated below and discussed previously in Newark Archaeogeodesy.
-The Pachacamac to Newark Circles mean arc (pachs-nocc-ncec) also equals four times lunar orbit per rotation (r27), in other words four times 0.036501 circumference, yet another redundancy for this fundamental, readily-observable astronomical ratio.
-For more on the importance of lunar motion per rotation, see Eclipses, Cosmic Clockwork of the Ancients.
+As noted in the graphic above, the Tikal-Tiwanaku relationship of the same two coordinates (tikgp-pupup) expresses the ratio of eclipse nodal intervals per lunar orbit turn (et), again a precise astronomical ratio.
+The Newark-Pachacamac relationship expresses this constant redundantly plus the Pachacamac to Newark Circles mean arc (pachs-nocc-ncec) equals four times lunar orbit per rotation, in other words four times 0.036501 circumference.
+The relationships are illustrated below and previously discussed in Newark Archaeogeodesy.
+For more on the importance of lunar motion per rotation, the readily-observable fundamental astronomical ratio, see Eclipses, Cosmic Clockwork of the Ancients.

-An updated archaeogeodesy.xls v2015 is online, with the site variables set to the finding discussed.
+2015.01.17 - An updated v2015 of archaeogeodesy.xls is online, with the site variables set to the finding discussed above.
 The applet provides ancient astronomy research functions and calculates arc distances and bearings for

 three sites, ratios of arcs, latitude, and longitude, and more.
 The thousands of site coordinates for mounds,